-Water quality monitoring will be limited to those in-water activities that are not 'confined,' and therefore have the potential to affect ambient Willoughby and Chesapeake Bay waters The sheet pile monitoring may be eliminated if early results confirm that water exchange is minimal and no longer determined to have a potential to create a plume.
+Water quality monitoring will be limited to those in-water activities that are not 'confined,' and therefore have the potential to affect ambient quality of Willoughby and Chesapeake Bay waters.
+The sheet pile monitoring may be eliminated if early results confirm that water exchange is minimal and no longer determined to have the potential to create a plume.
+Confirmation may be made that the piling during installed shows no negative increases over background in monitoring criteria over a period of several days or the piling being installed is no longer in contact with a water body (i.e. the piling being installed now is "upland" away from water body contact).
 Monitoring during unconfined in-water construction activities will include measurements of: